Syrian envoy denies Russia sending helicopters

 Clinton said on Tuesday that the United States was "concerned about the latest information we have that there are attack helicopters on the way from Russia to Syria, which will escalate the conflict quite dramatically".

-A source close to Russia's weapons export monopoly Rosoboronexport said on Wednesday there have been no recent contracts between Russia and Syria for the delivery of new attack helicopters to Damascus, but that Clinton may have been referring to five military helicopters which had been repaired in Russia.
+A source close to Russia's weapons export monopoly Rosoboronexport said on Wednesday there have been no recent contracts between Russia and Syria for new attack helicopters to Damascus, but that Clinton may have been referring to military helicopters which had been repaired in Russia.

+The source said that at least nine Mi-25 attack helicopters which had been repaired in the Baltic exclave of Kaliningrad were sent back to Russia in 2009 for repairs and that the shipment could be returning to Damascus now.

+He also referred to another batch of helicopters - three Mi-25s and two multipurpose KA-28 helicopters - which the source said were repaired by Aviaremont, which is owned by Russia's Defence Ministry, and are believed to have been sent to Syria.

+Russia, the world's second largest arms exporter, delivered three different missile systems - including Bastion anti-ship missile units and another anti-aircraft missile system - to Syria last year.

+At least two boats carrying Russian weapons have reportedly travelled to Syria since the beginning of the year, though possibly not on behalf of state arms exporter Rosoboronexport.

-(Reporting by Nastassia Astrasheuskaya and Thomas Grove; Editing by Steve Gutterman and Louise Ireland)
+(Reporting by Nastassia Astrasheuskaya and Thomas Grove; Editing by Steve Gutterman, Louise Ireland and Roger Atwood)